sherpal/LaminarSAPUI5Bindings/README.md

 Perform the following steps:

+First time onl.
+Open a terminal. cd demo; npm install

 1. in one terminal, run `sbt ~demo/fastLinkJS`
 2. in another terminal, go to `demo` and run `npm install` then `npm run dev`
 3. when both steps are ready, go to `http://localhost:3000/laminar-ui5-demo/` and the demo should be there, waiting for you.

+If you're in vscode, try running the [task](https://code.visualstudio.com/docs/editor/tasks), "runDemo" build task, it will do the above 3 steps for you.

 ### How to use slots?